 This is something I learned when I started using my pressure washer:

-You better choose the right nozzle, or you’re going to destroy something!
-LOL
+You better choose the right nozzle, or you’re going to destroy something.

 It’s no wonder that I almost ruined the rubber floor mats for my minivan!
-Little did I know, I used the most powerful spray pattern and ended up “eating” through the surface of one of my mats!
-HA!
+Little did I know, I used the most powerful spray pattern and ended up “eating” through the surface of one of my mats.
+Be very careful here.

 Each nozzle has a spray pattern made for a certain type of surface.

 The RYOBI electric pressure washer comes with a turbo nozzle (the big black one), and two other nozzles with different spray patterns.
-I believe the yellow one is for high pressure and the blue one is for low pressure that can be used with soap.
+The yellow pressure washer tip is for high pressure and the blue pressure washer tip is for a low pressure that can be used with soap.
+You’ll see them stored right on top of your pressure washer.

 This is a great video to watch that explains each type of nozzle and when to use each!